Home Maintenance Checklist & First-Year Blueprint South Africa

 Why do first-year homeowners overspend on repairs?

 Most expensive home repairs do not start as expensive problems.
 They usually start as small warning signs — a slow drip, blocked gutter, damp patch, weak seal, poor drainage, or neglected seasonal task.
+A clear house maintenance plan helps you catch those issues before they become panic repairs.

 1) No maintenance rhythm